Scleritis Overview

 If scleritis is caused by an underlying disease, treatment of that disease may be needed.

-In most cases, the condition goes away with treatment.
+In most cases, scleritis goes away with treatment.
 But it may come back.

-The disorder causing scleritis may be serious.
+If there is a disorder causing scleritis, it may be serious.
 However, it may not be discovered the first time you have the problem.
-The outcome will depend on the specific disorder.
+The outcome will depend on the specific underlying disorder.

 Complications may include: